Research institute Akvaplan-niva visits the Lyell Centre13/06/2019 By BGS Press

-Akvaplan-niva has visited the Lyell Centre, a strategic partnership between British Geological Survey (BGS) and Heriot-Watt University (HWU), today (Thursday 13th June).
+Akvaplan-niva has visited the Lyell Centre, a strategic partnership between BGS and Heriot-Watt University (HWU), today (Thursday 13 June).

 Over 50 employees from the Norwegian institute, an independent research institute that conducts research and provides services to the aquaculture and petroleum industries and government, spent a few hours with Lyell Centre staff learning about their expertise in marine and land geoscience and discovering the state-of-the-art facilities the centre has to offer.

-The Lyell Centre allows Heriot-Watt University and the British Geological Survey to work together combining their expertise.
+The Lyell Centre allows Heriot-Watt University and BGS to work together combining their expertise.
 Exploring themes ranging from geology and geophysics to marine ecosystems, the centre’s combination of pure and applied expertise employs innovative methods and technologies to societies’ most important environmental science and energy challenges.

-The group were welcomed by Professor Teresa Fernandes, Director of the Institute of Life and Earth Sciences, Heriot-Watt University, for introductory talks on key research areas of focus, and potential areas for collaboration, and by Dr David Schofield, Science Director, National Geoscience, British Geological Survey who informed the visitors of the Lyell Centre’s goals and about the strengths which come from both organisations working together.
+The group were welcomed by Prof Teresa Fernandes, Director of the Institute of Life and Earth Sciences, Heriot-Watt University, for introductory talks on key research areas of focus, and potential areas for collaboration, and by Dr David Schofield, BGS Science Director National Geoscience, who informed the visitors of the Lyell Centre’s goals and about the strengths that come from both organisations working together.

-In addition to this, the guests were given a tour of the labs based within the Lyell Centre, the BGS Marine Operations base at the £21m purpose-built facility and the HWU aquarium.
+In addition to this, the guests were given a tour of the laboratories based within the Lyell Centre, the BGS Marine Operations base at the £21 million, purpose-built facility and the HWU aquarium.

 The Lyell Centre